ni/measurement-plugin-labview/Source/Example Measurements/DMM Measurement/HAL Workflow/Hardware_Abstraction_Workflow_in_Mlink.md

       1. Initialize MeasurementLink Session.vi
       2. Get Provided Interface and Service Class.vi
       3. Close MeasurementLink Session.vi
-   2. Overriding methods from `Instrument type` base class
+   2. Overriding instrument measurement methods from `Instrument type` base class
-      1. Initialize
-      2. Configure
-      3. Measure
+      1. Configure, Measure and so on (Methods varies for each instrument types).

 ### New instrument type base with help of existing HAL libraries